chlorobot/chlorobot.github.io/_posts/2017-11-06-progress-report.markdown

 Lastly I received a four module relay - turns out the <a href="https://www.adafruit.com/product/2935" target="_blank">Controllable Four Outlet Power Relay Module version 2</a> I bought from Adafruit is neutered in functionality as it's simply a single control relay with XOR across three of the four plugs.
 I should have done more research before buying this one.

-I'm kinda nervouse about working with mains electricity, I'll continue to do my research before plugging this 110v box into the wall.
+I'm kinda nervous about working with mains electricity, I'll continue to do my research before plugging this 110v box into the wall.

 <img src="/images/fulls/11.jpg" class="fit image">
 <em>Turning the fan on when temperature <= 23&deg;C